-Podiatry assistants are also known as footcare assistants.
-You'll treat people of all ages and situations, for example:
+Podiatry assistants are sometimes known as footcare assistants and treat people of all ages with a variety of conditions.
+For example:

 - children with lower limb pain or problems walking